InsightDataScience/github-tutorial/README.md

 ### Ignore Files in the Repository
 - Sometimes there are sensitive files you do not want tracked to Github (e.g., passwords)
-- Add file names to the `.gitignore` file to prevent them from being revision controlled.
+- In your repository, add file names to the `.gitignore` file to prevent them from being revision controlled.
 - Make a file called `credentials.json` in your directory
 - Open (or create) the file `.gitignore` and add `credentials.json` to the file.
 Save and close.
 - Add, commit, and push your changes to the `.gitignore` file: